If you’re passionate about films and languages, why not combine them to speed up your journey to language fluency?

 The story narrates an insight into what life was like in communist East Germany in the 80s’.

-Critically acclaimed, this movie is about an agent Gerd Wiesler when he was conducting surveillance on a writer and his lover to determine that the writer is committing treason.
+Critically acclaimed, this movie is about an agent Gerd Wiesler conducting surveillance on a writer and his lover to determine that the writer is committing treason.

 Winner of Best Foreign Film at the Academy Awards is one of the best German movies ever made.
 The Lives of Others is a flick for everyone — especially those studying German — should watch.

 2. Good-Bye, Lenin! — 2003 (R)

-It is one of the bets German rated films of the 21st century, directed by the legendary Wolfgang Becker.
+It is one of the best German-rated films of the 21st century, directed by the legendary Wolfgang Becker.

-The film tells the hilarious story of a young, energetic man whose mother (a socialist) came out of a coma caused by a heart attack, unknown to her that the East and West have been reunified.
+The film tells the hilarious story of a young, energetic man whose mother (a socialist) came out of a coma caused by a heart attack.
+She was unaware that the East and West have been reunified.

 It teaches divergent in the cultural point of understanding from a German view and perception regarding the reunification.
-There are lots of exciting vocabulary for discussing political ideology.
+There is a lot of exciting vocabulary for discussing political ideology.

 3. The Educators (The Edukators) — 2004 (R)

-If you love being in suspense and thrilled at the same, this movie will help you get into a top engagement in gaining German.
+If you love being in suspense and thrilled, this movie will help you get into a top engagement in gaining German.

-The Edukators is about a group of enthusiastic activists from Berlin who break into the homes of wealthy people to make them feel insecure by leaving behind confusing notes and rearranging the furniture of the house they broke into.
+The Edukators is about a group of enthusiastic activists from Berlin who break into the homes of wealthy people to make them feel insecure.
+They leave behind confusing notes and rearranging the furniture of the house they broke into.

 It will also help you to enhance your pronunciation and accents.